Histories & Highlights

 Library Art Collection

 The library building houses works by Watertown’s best-known artists, including Harriet Hosmer and Ellen Robbins, as well as depictions of prominent figures in the town’s history: Reverend Convers Francis, founding library director Solon Whitney, and horticulturist H. H. Hunnewell, to name a few.
 View images of the library's art collection in our online gallery.

 Local Author Collection

 Watertown has produced, and continues to support, a number of writers.
 Over a hundred of their published works are represented in our Local Author Collection, which you can browse in the Local History Room.

 Rev. Edward A. Rand, co-founder and president of the Historical Society of Watertown, compiled five volumes of newspaper articles, photographs, postcards, handwritten notes, letters and speeches, and other materials concerning the history of Watertown and the surrounding area.
-View Volume 1, Volume 2, Volume 3, Volume 4, or Volume 5.
+View Volume 1, Volume 2, Volume 3, Volume 4, Volume 5, or search the index.

 The Town Crier has been published quarterly by the Historical Society of Watertown since 2000, and intermittently prior to 2000.
 All issues more than three years old are provided here thanks to the Historical Society’s generosity.
 Current issues are available exclusively to members of the Historical Society.
 View issues from 1988-1989, 1993, 1995-1999, 2000-2004, 2005-2009, 2010-2014, 2014-April 2016 and July 2016-April 2018.